WachiraChris/Sentiment-Analysis-Project/README.md

 - **Data/:** The vault where our data resides, essential for training and testing the BERT model.

-- **README.md:** You're here!
-This comprehensive guide to the project's grandeur, complete with installation instructions, usage guidelines, and all things marvelous.

-- **Requirements.txt:** The secret recipe – all the Python libraries and dependencies needed to savor the project's flavors.

 ## :rocket: The Tech Chronicles

 ### Introduction